2lambda123/forex/README.md

 # Paper Trading

-Currently the Logit model is being Paper Traded (Fake Money with a Demo Account) with the 15 Minute bars.
+Currently the Logistic Regression model is being Paper Traded (Fake Money with a Demo Account) with the 15 Minute Candle Model.
 The script is running on a free AWS EC2 instance with a PostgreSQL database to store the historical candles.
 We'll see how it does...

 # Web Application

 The web app has a script that continuously updates the SQL database with new candles for each granularity.
-A Logistic Regression model is used to predict the future direction for each candle granularity.
-The predictions and the best features for each candle are displayed in a table.
+Gridsearched Logistic Regression models are used to predict the future direction for each candle granularity then the predictions and best features are displayed in a table.

 <img src="/imgs/webapp.png" width="100%">